Introduction to the former Form FS01 for AFSL Applications

 Get Your Free Initial Consultation

-Consult with one of our experienced AFSL Lawyers today.
+Consult with one of our experienced ACL & AFSL Lawyers today.

 Part A: Applicant, Licence Details and Business Overview

-Part A of Form FS01 is designed to collect essential details about the applicant, the scope of the licence sought, and a basic overview of the intended business operations.
-This initial section is crucial for ASIC to understand the nature of the AFSL application and the applicant entity.
-Accurate completion of this part ensures that the subsequent sections of the form are tailored appropriately to the applicant’s specific circumstances.
+Part A of Form FS01 was designed to collect essential details about the applicant, the scope of the licence sought, and a basic overview of the intended business operations.
+This initial section was crucial for ASIC to understand the nature of the AFSL application and the applicant entity.
+Accurate completion of this part ensured that the subsequent sections of the form were tailored appropriately.

-When completing Part A, it is important to accurately provide the applicant’s details.
-This includes:
+When completing Part A, it was important to accurately provide the applicant’s details, including:

 - The Australian Business Number (ABN) or Australian Company Number (ACN)

-- Contact details for a designated contact person within the applicant organisation
+- Contact details for a designated person within the organisation

-Furthermore, applicants must specify the financial service authorisations they are seeking under the AFSL.
-Additionally, a concise description of the applicant’s business model is necessary in this section, providing ASIC with an initial understanding of the applicant’s proposed activities in the financial services sector.
+Furthermore, applicants had to specify the financial service authorisations they were seeking under the AFSL.
+A concise description of the business model was also necessary in this section.
+While Form FS01 is no longer used, all of this information is still required in the new online application on the ASIC Regulatory Portal.

 Part B: Demonstrating Capacity to Meet AFS Licensee Requirements

-Part B of Form FS01 shifts focus to evaluating the applicant’s capacity to meet the ongoing obligations of an AFS licensee.
-This section is vital for ASIC’s assessment of whether the applicant possesses the necessary structures and organisational competence to operate in accordance with the regulatory framework.
-It requires applicants to demonstrate their understanding and preparedness in key areas of compliance.
+Part B of Form FS01 shifted focus to evaluating the applicant’s capacity to meet the ongoing obligations of an AFS licensee.
+This section was vital for ASIC’s assessment of whether the applicant possessed the necessary structures and organisational competence to operate within the regulatory framework.
+It required applicants to demonstrate their understanding and preparedness in key compliance areas.

-Applicants are expected to address their organisational competence, outlining how they will maintain the necessary skills and knowledge to provide the services authorised under the licence.
-Furthermore, details regarding compliance arrangements and the allocation of adequate financial resources must be provided to assure ASIC of the applicant’s operational readiness.
-Honest self-assessment and a clear articulation of these capabilities are essential in this part of the application process.
+Applicants were expected to address their organisational competence, outlining how they would maintain the necessary skills and knowledge.
+Details regarding compliance arrangements and the allocation of adequate financial resources also had to be provided.
+While the form itself is obsolete, the obligation for applicants to demonstrate their capacity in these areas remains a central part of ASIC’s assessment in the new application process.

-- Outline their organisational competence, detailing maintenance of necessary skills and knowledge
+- Outline their organisational competence, detailing how they would maintain necessary skills and knowledge

 - Describe their compliance arrangements to adhere to regulatory requirements

-- Allocate adequate financial resources to support their operations
+- Demonstrate adequate financial resources to support their operations

 Part C: Addressing Complex Services and Products

-Part C of Form FS01 is specifically designed to delve deeper into applications involving complex financial services or products.
-This part is triggered in the form when certain selections are made in Part A, indicating the applicant’s intention to engage in more intricate areas of financial service provision.
-It serves to gather detailed information about these specific, complex authorisations.
+Part C of Form FS01 was specifically designed to delve deeper into applications involving complex financial services or products.
+This part was triggered in the form when certain selections were made in Part A, indicating an applicant’s intention to engage in more intricate areas of financial service provision.
+It served to gather detailed information about these specific, complex authorisations.

 Part D: Declarations and Certifications

-Part D of Form FS01 is a critical section where declarations and certifications are formally generated.
-This part consolidates the applicant’s responses from Parts A, B, and C into legally binding statements.
-It is essential to understand that the declarations and certifications in Part D are directly based on the information previously entered in the form.
+Part D of Form FS01 was a critical section where declarations and certifications were formally generated.
+This part consolidated an applicant’s responses from Parts A, B, and C into legally binding statements.

 Part E: Core Proof Documents for Your Application

-Part E of Form FS01 outlines the essential core proof documents that must be submitted alongside the application.
-These documents serve as supporting documents, providing ASIC with tangible evidence to verify the information declared in the form and to assess the applicant’s capacity to meet AFS licensee obligations.
-Submitting these core proof documents is a mandatory step in the AFSL application process.
+Part E of Form FS01 outlined the essential documents for an AFSL application, which were known as ‘core proof documents’ that had to be submitted alongside the form.
+These documents served as supporting evidence, providing ASIC with tangible proof to verify the information declared in the form.

 Request a Consultation to Get Started.

-Submitting Your Completed Form FS01 and Required Documents
+How the Completed Form FS01 and Required Documents Were Submitted

-The primary method to submit your AFSL application form, Form FS01, and supporting documents is through the ASIC MOVEit portal.
-After submitting your completed Form FS01 online, ASIC will provide instructions on how to securely upload your core proof and other application-related documents via this portal.
-This system serves as a secure file transfer service for ASIC to exchange files with external entities.
+Under the previous system, the primary method to submit supporting documents for Form FS01 was through the ASIC MOVEit portal.
+After submitting the completed Form FS01 online via the eLicensing system, ASIC would provide instructions on how to securely upload the required “core proof” documents via this portal.

-Submitting your core proof documents is a necessary step in the AFSL application process.
-These documents, along with your signed Form FS01 print-out, must be provided to ASIC for your application to be considered complete.
-Checklists available in ASIC Regulatory Guide 1 and Regulatory Guide 2 can assist you in ensuring that all required documents are included.
+Submitting “core proof documents” was a necessary step in the former AFSL application process.
+These documents, along with a signed print-out of Form FS01, had to be provided to ASIC for an application to be considered complete.
+Checklists for these now-superseded documents were available in historical versions of ASIC’s Regulatory Guide 1 and Regulatory Guide 2.

 Application Fees and Payment Methods

-An application fee is associated with lodging Form FS01 for an AFSL.
-ASIC’s eLicensing system will:
+An application fee was associated with lodging Form FS01 for an AFSL, and a fee is still required for the new application process.
+Previously, ASIC’s eLicensing system would:

 - Calculate the statutory fee